Wear the Change

 Why Natural Is Better For You

 Because of their relatively low cost and ability to produce vibrant colors, AZO dyes, which make up 60 to 70 percent of dyes according to Science Direct, are often used in the textile industry.
 The problem?
 They’re highly toxic.
 AZO dyes release aromatic amines, a known carcinogen that can be harmful to human health.
 Other dyes commonly used in the fashion industry have also been found to contain heavy metals, which have been linked to cancer.
-At Hass, we only use natural, non-toxic dyes.
+At Hass, we use low-impact dyes.
 This protects you, our workers, and the environment.

 Why Non-Toxic Matters To Our Workers